Top

 7

-At around 15:30 your guide will take you back to your hotel.
+Your guide will take you back to your hotel.
 Please keep in mind that the itinerary is a suggestion.
-Our guide will feel free to rearrange the itinerary depending on your points of interest.
+Our guide will feel free to rearrange the itinerary depending on your points of interest and the lights of the day.

 Tour Location